-Mary Washington Healthcare is a not-for-profit system that provides inpatient and outpatient care through over 50 facilities, including a 471-bed regional medical center designated as a level II trauma center and level III neonatal intensive care unit (Mary Washington Hospital), a 100-bed community hospital (Stafford Hospital), two free-standing emergency departments (Lee's Hill and Harrison's Crossing), a Medical Oncology practice with a 42 chair outpatient infusion center and a growing 54-bed inpatient mental health facility (Snowden).
+Mary Washington Healthcare is a not-for-profit system that provides inpatient and outpatient care through over 50 facilities, including a 471-bed regional medical center designated as a level II trauma center and level III neonatal intensive care unit (Mary Washington Hospital), a 100-bed community hospital (Stafford Hospital), a free-standing emergency department (Lee's Hill), and a growing 54-bed inpatient mental health facility (Snowden).
 Our surgical services include open-heart surgery, neurosurgery, complex thoracic surgery, and stereotactic radiosurgery.
 We are a Joint Commission-certified Primary Stroke Center and ranked as one of the nation's 50 top cardiovascular hospitals in 2019 and 2020.
-Mary Washington Hospital is also a Great Place to Work - Certified company for the fourth year in a row.

 Together, we have been serving our community of Fredericksburg, Virginia for over 120 years.